rancher/terraform-provider-rancher2/docs/resources/cluster.md

 * `ca_cert` - (Computed/Sensitive) K8s cluster ca cert (string)
 * `system_project_id` - (Computed) System project ID for the cluster (string)

-**Note** For Rancher 2.6.0 and above: if setting `kubeconfig-generate-token=false` then the generated `kube_config` will not contain any user token. `kubectl` will generate the user token executing the [rancher cli](https://github.com/rancher/cli/releases/tag/v2.6.0), so it should be installed previously.
+**Note:** For Rancher 2.6.0 and above: if setting `kubeconfig-generate-token=false` then the generated `kube_config` will not contain any user token. `kubectl` will generate the user token executing the [rancher cli](https://github.com/rancher/cli/releases/tag/v2.6.0), so it should be installed previously.

 ## Nested blocks